Rydahhhhhh/HoyoPlanner/README.md

 # HoyoPlanner

-I've never used github before this, please have mercy Also you lost the game
+I've never used github before this, please have mercy.
+<br/> Also you lost the game :D